 10. Borrow and lend whenever possible

-Instead, share and borrow from family, friends, and neighbors; it’s better for the environment, everyone saves money, and you get more use of the items and less clutter.
+Instead, share and borrow from family, friends, and neighbours; it’s better for the environment, everyone saves money, and you get more use out of the items and less clutter.
 What’s not to love about it?

 11. Do it yourself